dodona-edu/programmeursleerling/chapters/28 appendices/06 answers to exercises/description/description.en.md

 You should draw four boxes on a piece of paper, number them, and put each of the cards in one of the boxes.
-Tell the person who is following the instructions that "compare the card in box $x$ with the card in box
+Tell the person who is following the instructions that "compare the card in box $$x$$ with the card in box
-$y$" means that they should ask the processor to take up those cards, look at them, put them back in the same spots where they were taken from, and then indicate which of the two is the higher card.
+$$y$$" means that they should ask the processor to take up those cards, look at them, put them back in the same spots where they were taken from, and then indicate which of the two is the higher card.
 Then you can give them instructions for the simple, six-comparisons procedure